nology-tech/react-code-along/notes/plan.md

 });
 ```

-Pass the filteredAlbums to the DiscographyCardList component.
+Pass the filteredAlbums to the AlbumTiles component.

 <details>
 <summary>Completed ExploreAlbums</summary>